 They are also responsible for promoting communication between Export business community and the Government.

-For availing export import benefits or concessions in Foreign Trade Policy.
+For availing export import advantages or concessions in Foreign Trade Policy.

 To meet prospective buyers by participating in events conducted by EPCs.

-For example, members of APEDA, an export promotion council which is responsible for promoting export of agricultural and processed foods can avail rebates under its Financial Asistance Scheme on Infrastructural, Quality and Market Development activities undertaken by them.
+Example 2, members of APEDA, an export promotion council which is responsible for promoting export of agricultural and processed foods can avail rebates under its Financial Assistance Scheme on Infrastructural, Quality and Market Development activities undertaken by them.